Failure is a big part of the success of new Northcote MP Dan Bidois

 Last election he tried to stand for National in Pakuranga, where he grew up, but was beaten for selection by Simeon Brown.
 As a consolation, he was placed at No 72 on National's 75-strong list.

-"I applied for a scholarship to Harvard the first time and didn't get it, a Fullbright," he said.
+"I applied for a scholarship to Harvard the first time and didn't get it, a Fulbright," he said.
 "It was the second time that I got it."

 The same went for his bid to become student president at Auckland University.